timkaechele/herb/docs/docs/index.md

 hero:
   name: "Herb"
-  text: "Powerful and seamless HTML-aware ERB parsing."
+  text: "Powerful and seamless HTML-aware ERB parsing and tooling."
   tagline: "Next-generation HTML+ERB parsing for smarter developer tooling and more."

   image: